flower-erness/DontForget2/README.md

 API	RESTful API
 Local Storage	PostgreSQL

-Getting Started

-Prerequisites
-Before running the project, ensure the following software and tools are installed:
+ ensure the following software and tools are installed:
 1. Android Studio (latest version recommended)
 2. An Android device or emulator with API Level 21 or higher